 Find A Routine

-Many people who I speak to that have no troubles sleeping instantly have a routine which they follow and adhere to every night.
+Many people who I speak to that have no troubles sleeping instantly have a routine that they follow and adhere to every night.
 Some people do light exercise, whilst others iron their clothes for the next day.
 Either way, getting into routine programs the body into believing that bedtime is soon coming.
 Sticking to a routine is especially effective when a timetable is in place too.
 For example, the physical body clock and brain work in tandem to slowly prepare for instant sleep, which can easily happen within seconds when mastered.

 If you are not able to fall asleep once you lie on the bed, you can try deep breathing.
 Focus on inhalation and exhalation.
-Calm your mind and try to get rid all the thoughts that pop into your head.
+Calm your mind and try to get rid of all the thoughts that pop into your head.
 Close your eyes and take deep slow breaths.
 Try to extend each breath.

 Try relaxing your muscles one by one.
 Start from your toes and slowly tense each muscle as tightly as you can and then unclench the muscles.
 Do this repeatedly till you reach the muscle groups at the top of your head.
 Finally, close your eyes and imagine a calm peaceful environment and submerge yourself there.
 Try not to over-do the exercise before sleep as this could instead keep you awake.